When we are in poor health, every part of our lives can be affected — from our social lives, to our finances, to our careers.

 Because of this extra electron, these molecules are highly reactive, and if they come in contact with your cells, they can cause damage to them in the form of oxidative stress, which can cause damage to lipids, proteins, and even your DNA.

 This damage can cause aging and illness in your body, so it’s important to try and fight it.
-Antioxidants are the solution.
-They donate one of their own electrons to the free radicals, making the molecule less reactive, so oxidative stress is reduced throughout the body.
+Antioxidants can help.
+They work to support the overall health of the cells in your body, even during exposure to free radicals.

 Scientists are discovering more and more about free radicals and antioxidants in our bodies and healthcare.
 Getting enough antioxidants is a great way to support your body’s health and combat oxidative stress.